-discretion must be employed consistent with full disclosure of fact" is particularly unsatisfactory.72
+discretion must be employed consistent with full disclosure of fact" is particularly unsatisfactory.

 PHS intramural policy also contains loopholes in its consent provisions.
+First, the guidelines state that in those procedures that involve no risk of physical harm to the subject.

-First, the guidelines state that a major class of procedures in the social and behavioral sciences does no more than observe or elicit information about the subject's status by means of tests, inventories, questionnaires or surveys of personality or background.
+An explanation so detailed as to bias his response or otherwise to invalidate findings is not necessary a major class of procedures in the social and behavioral sciences does no more than observe or elicit information about the subject's status by means of tests, inventories, questionnaires or surveys of personality or background.
 In such instances, the ethical considerations of voluntary participation, confidentiality, and propriety in use of the findings are the most generally relevant ones.
-The procedures may in many instances not require the fully informed consent of the subject or even his knowledgeable participation.74
+The procedures may in many instances not require the fully informed consent of the subject or even his knowledgeable participation.